B-Aldridge/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge

-#Hawaii Climate API
+# Hawaii Climate API

-This project required making a Flask application that serves as an API for accessing climate data from a SQLite database.
-The API provides various routes to retrieve precipitation data, station information, temperature observations, and temperature statistics within specified date ranges.
+The Hawaii Climate API is a Flask application that serves as an API for accessing climate data from a SQLite database.
+It provides various routes to retrieve precipitation data, station information, temperature observations, and temperature statistics within specified date ranges.

-Inside the SurfsUp folder contains a resources folder holding the CSV files and SQLite files used.
-For the Jupyter Notebook Database Connection, Precipitation Analysis, and the Station Analysis, the code can be located in the sqlalchemy.ipynb.
-The app.py file contains the code for the rest of the analysis.
+Contents inside the SurfsUp folder:

+• app.py: This file contains the Flask application code, including the API routes and database connections.
+• Resources (folder): This holds the CSV and SQLite files used for the analysis.
+• sqlalchemy.ipynb: This Jupyter Notebook contains code for the database connection, precipitation analysis, and station     analysis.